OutSystems/docs-product/src/setup-maintain/setup/possible-setups/cloud-architecture.md

 Additionally, OutSystems shields each environment using a **Web Application Firewall (WAF)**, which blocks malicious traffic from reaching the running web applications.
 To ensure that OutSystems keeps full flexibility on the reaction to evolving security threats, maximum availability, and compatibility with OutSystems product evolution, the same WAF's policies apply to all customers.

-The diagram below shows the **network architecture** of the base setup for an OutSystems Cloud Standard Edition, including the set of **servers** and the **inbound/outbound communications** between the customer’s infrastructure and the internet:
+The diagram below shows the **network architecture** of a common setup for an OutSystems Cloud Standard Edition, including the set of **servers** and the **inbound/outbound communications** between the customer’s infrastructure and the internet:

 ![OutSystems cloud diagram](images/cloud-architecture-standard-diag.png)